Juvenile Defense Lawyer San Marcos

-Protecting Your Child’s Future in Hays County and Surrounding Areas
+Protecting Your Child’s Future in Hays County & Surrounding Areas

 If your child has been arrested or charged with a crime in San Marcos or anywhere in Hays County, it can be a deeply stressful and confusing time for your family.
 Juvenile cases are handled differently than adult cases, with the goal of rehabilitation rather than punishment.
 However, this does not make the process any less intimidating or the stakes any lower.
 At Smith & Vinson Law Firm, we are committed to protecting your child’s rights, future, and well-being.